 DIY Gingerbread House Kit complete with free printable so you can create some yourself this Christmas.
 Great activity for holiday parties.

 Oh how my kids love Christmas time.
 I love finding activities we can do together.
 This year we created a DIY Gingerbread House Kit with a free printable so you too can have a fun afternoon together!
-This is a sponsored post written by me on behalf of the Chinet® brand. (originally published 12/16)
+This is a sponsored post written by me on behalf of the Chinet® brand. (originally published 12/16, affiliate links present)

 What’s more fun than building a gingerbread house at Christmas time?
 Well presents I guess, but these are a must during this time of year.
 Put together a kit for each child with everything they will need to build a perfect edible house.